 A Writer’s first lesson in dramatic tension.

-WHEN I was around 6-years-old, mum bundled me and my siblings into the back of our station wagon and took us to the Inverell drive-in cinema.
+WHEN I was around six years old, mum bundled me and my siblings into the back of our station wagon and took us to the Inverell drive-in cinema.
 We were already asleep, so I don’t remember the start of the movie.

 Much later I woke up, not because there was a particularly loud scene up on the big screen, but because it had gone uncharacteristically quiet.
 To a high-pitched, menacingly subtle soundtrack, figures, in the half-darkness, were focussed on some terrible task.

 The movie was Sidney Lumet’s 1974 production of Agatha Christie’s iconic 1934 mystery novel Murder on the Orient Express.
 The onscreen figures were an array of 1970s movie stars.
 Silent.
 Deadly.
 Determined.

 It was a powerful dose of dramatic tension for my young mind.

 At the end of my final school exams, I picked up a Christie novel for the first time.
 It was By the Pricking of my Thumbs (1968).
 What attracted me was the cover illustration by Tom Adams – a cracked doll’s head with only one staring eye – an image dripping with the same dramatic tension.